How Our Surroundings Influence What We Eat

 In March 2010, the Center for Science in the Public Interest issued a report card grading the strength of the voluntary food marketing policies of 128 food and entertainment companies.
 (61) Two-thirds of these companies had no policy whatsoever on marketing to children.
 Of the existing policies, a majority applied only weak nutrition standards to their marketing efforts.
 Even companies that have pledged to self-regulate advertising during children’s television shows have been using other means to market unhealthful foods and drinks, such as product placements during prime-time television shows.
 (62) Meanwhile, in the U.S., FTC efforts to develop voluntary, uniform nutrition standards for foods and drinks marketed to children have met strong resistance from industry and have been stymied by Congress.
 (63)

 In the past 30 years, the price of fruit and vegetables rose much faster than the prices of all other consumer goods in the U.S. At the same time, the price of sugar, sweets, and carbonated drinks declined relative to other products, (64) and people began consuming more sugar and other sweeteners, reaching 151 pounds of caloric sweeteners every year per person by 1999.
 (65) In recent years, per capita sweetener consumption has declined to 142 pounds per year, still significantly higher than the 123 pounds consumed in 1966.
+A 2014 study offered further evidence that inexpensive food is a key factor in rising obesity rates.
+(80)

 Changes in food prices have been linked to changes in how much we eat and our risk of obesity.
 One study that followed more than 5,000 young adults for 20 years found that lower prices on soda and pizza were associated with higher caloric intake and increased weight.
 (66) Another found that higher fruit and vegetable prices were associated with greater weight gain over time in young children.
 (54)